Adorable Baby Bunnies Now Available! Text us at 401-252-0166

 3. Encourage Potty Behavior with Hay

 Bunnies have a unique habit of eating and going to the bathroom at the same time!
 To encourage good litter box behavior, place hay in the litter box or move the hay rack close enough for your bunny to reach it from the box.
 Be sure to replace the hay daily to prevent your bunny from peeing on too much of it.
 All of our bunnies are used to urinating and defecating on Timothy Hay so placing hay in the litter box will help with training.
-Avoid keeping blankets or washable mats near the litterbox corner.
+Use pine or paper pellets as litter.
+Do not use soft bedding litter, and avoid keeping blankets or washable mats near the litterbox corner.
 This may encourage your bunny to pee/poop on blankets.

 4. Multiple Boxes for Large Enclosures